rollbar/docs/guides/rql.md

 | `occurrence_id` | System-wide Occurrence ID
 | `timestamp` | Timestamp of the occurrence, as a Unix timestamp

-Many virtual columns will usually exist as well, depending on what notifier you are using and what custom data you are sending.
+Many virtual columns will usually exist as well, depending on which Rollbar SDK you are using and what custom data you are sending.
 Simply use the JSON path to the field you want to query.
 To see the JSON structure of one of your occurrences, click the "Raw JSON" button on an Occurrence page.
 The structure will follow the